haberdashPI/vscode-master-key/notes.md

 wishlist:

+- careful optimization: clean up code to do fewer dumb repetivie things that slow down performance

+- unit tests for visual doc?? (what would this even look like?? sounds time consuming and not very much gain would be had)

+- place frequently used commands near the bottom of the command palette

+- turn keybinding file into markdown documentation of the bindings

+- make it possible to customize when the contextual palette shows up (or have it be hidden entirely unless a keybinding is pressed)

+- choose which modifiers to default to in the visual documentation based on modifier frequency

 - get macro replay working with selection utility commands

 - would be nice if each key past the first shows up in a quick pick menu rather than just being a separate keybinding

+- reduce the commands that have to be excluded from the global command palette

+- move all flag setting for prefix commands to the suffix command upon pre-processing
+  - we need to examine which variables `computedArgs` depend on and only eliminate those commands that depend on variables modified in the prefix

 - would be nice if each key sequence that mapped to a *single* command could be added as a keybinding full keybinding for that command